moebiussurfing/ofxSceneTEST/README.md

 *The addon does not make any layer Blending/Mixing.*
 * Check the ```/bin/data``` files: 2 images and 1 font.

+## Dependecies
+* ofxSurfingHelpers: Only for small ofxGui theming.
+Can be removed easy.

 ## Features
 - GUI to Tweak settings.
 - Auto Save/Load settings.